Get access to exclusive updates, the latest news and the inside scoop 🍨

 Note: Any tag will show all products matching one of the tags selected.
 However, all tags will only show products with all of the tags selected.

 1. Select Add this group to have it added to the bundle product page.
 Then, click Save.

 2. To control how many times a single item can be added to your store’s Shopify subscription bundle, set a single item limit.

 3. Choose a default variant to determine which option is chosen for new customers automatically.

 Set Up Shopify Subscription Extras and Add-Ons

-Use the checkboxes to choose whether customers browsing your Shopify store should be able to add one-time add-ons to their first delivery or repeat add-ons to every order they place through your Shopify subscription service.
+Use the checkboxes to choose whether customers browsing your Shopify store should be able to add one-time add-ons to their first delivery or repeat add-ons to recurring payments they generate through your Shopify subscription service.

 Then, click Save and Continue after selecting the relevant collection(s).